 How to Make Garden Cold Remedies

-There are numerous ways to use these culinary herbs for natural remedies.
+There are numerous ways to use these culinary herbs for natural remedies and this can be one of the most satisfying ways to practice home herbalism.
 Here are some of the simplest:

 - Oxymel: An oxymel is a fancy word for a mixture of herbs, vinegar, and honey.
 Consider making an oxymel from sage or oregano to help fight colds and sore throats with this tasty concoction.